isampedro98/hackerrank/README.md

 # HackerRank Solutions
-This repository contains my solutions to various coding challenges on HackerRank.
+This repository contains my solutions to relevant coding challenges on HackerRank.

 Each solution is implemented in TypeScript and is organized by topic or challenge category.